chimera92/TwitterStreaming/README.md

 - Reads tweets from the Twitter streaming API using twitter4j
 - Applies filters to remove tweets not needed
 - Write the tweets to MongoDb collection with TweetId as primary key.
-- Logs distinct and total tweet consumed count.
+- Logs the distinct and total counts of tweets consumed.

 **Runing the App locally:**